 Brannock’s concept of a measuring tool (which outlasted his father’s company, by the way) wasn’t first, of course; there was an existing device on the market that covered similar ground.
 The RITZ Stick, a device that more closely parallels a traditional ruler, allowed for the measurement of the length of a foot.
 Invented in Chicago just a few years before the Brannock Device, the object has a similarly colorful history, something highlighted by the Made in Chicago Museum.

-But the RITZ Stick, while still made today, had some key weaknesses that prevented the device from becoming more common.
+But the RITZ Stick, which seems to have gone out of production, had some key weaknesses that prevented the device from becoming more common.
 For one thing, it was more complicated to use, requiring a total of eight separate measurements to get the correct foot size, which basically requires a shoe salesman be involved in the measurement process.

 Brannock’s tool, on the other hand, seen in shoe stores the world over, found success because it took what threatened to be a guessing game of a process and simplified it into something that could be relatively easy to understand.
 The steps are simpler, and while they still benefit from the use of a shoe salesperson, the results are easily readable by anyone with a foot who can follow instructions: Put your heel here; line up your foot with these mechanical levers, flip it over, repeat on the other foot.